2018 Bavarian state election: Gerrymandering

 In March 2017, the CSU used the mandatory redistricting to redraw Munich's electoral districts.
 In this, they were accused of gerrymandering; redistricting created a new Stimmkreis München-Mitte that was packing all parts of Munich that at the time favored the SPD.
 The Greens eventually won the district by a huge margin.
 The CSU was only partly successful in their gerrymandering, as they still lost four districts in Munich that were drawn to their advantage.

 Starting position

-Since the state elections in Bavaria in 2013, the CSU has again had the absolute majority of seats, as it did from 1962 to 2008.
-In December 2017, however, Minister President of Bavaria Horst Seehofer (CSU) finally declared his renunciation of the top candidate in the state elections in Bavaria 2018, partly due to the poor performance of the CSU in the 2017 Bundestag elections.
+Since the state elections in Bavaria in 2013, the CSU again had the absolute majority of seats, as it did from 1962 to 2008.
+The CSU also held the position of the senior partner in all but one governing coalition in Bavaria since the end of World War II, including every coalition since 1958.
+In December 2017, however, Minister President of Bavaria Horst Seehofer (CSU) finally declared his renunciation of the top candidate in the state elections in Bavaria in 2018, partly due to the poor performance of the CSU in the 2017 Bundestag elections.
 In March 2018, he also resigned from his office as Minister President of Bavaria before the end of the parliamentary term.
 The former Bavarian Finance Minister Markus Söder was elected as the new top CSU candidate and later also as Minister President of Bavaria in the state parliament.